bloxbean/cardano-client-lib/docs/docs/gettingstarted/modules.md

 # Modules

-In 0.4.0, the library has been divided into smaller modules.
+In 0.4.0 and later, the library has been divided into smaller modules.
 These modules can be added to a project based on requirement.

 **Group Id:** com.bloxbean.cardano